acoronadojr/Challenges/README.md

 # LeetCode

 This repository was created to share my progress as a software engineer.
-I will be completeing challenges that can showcase my understanding of coding and ability to solve problems.
+I will be completing challenges that can showcase my understanding of coding and ability to solve problems.